ColonelJ/Starpial/README.md

 Functions are first class in Starpial and are represented by quotations, written as `[]` containing the code to be executed; this is done using the 'apply' operator `#`.
 Instead of writing `[]` you can simply write `:` and everything that follows is included in the quotation, plus any code on the following lines, provided it is indented more than the (extended) line the `:` itself occupies, and there is no `;`, which ends the quotation.
 Any `#identifier` included at the beginning of a quotation represent local parameters which are immediately taken off the stack in reading order at the moment the quotation is applied.
 Normal parameters are bound by value (forcing variables to be read) but you can also bind by reference using `#$identifier` which creates an alias to the variable it binds to.

 A quotation or value can be assigned to a name using `@identifier` (or `!identifier`) and then when you use the word `identifier` the quotation is automatically applied (this is not the case for `#parameters` or `$variables` where you have to use `#` explicitly).
-With `$variables` you can reassign the value using `variable =[value]` or more commonly the equivalent `variable =: value`.
-If you use e.g. `!identifier` multiple times within the same scope, then it does not overwrite the value, it creates an alternative to it, i.e. when you use `identifier` it will result in a non-deterministic value, useful for logical programming.
+(If you want to force it not to be applied in any case you can use `\identifier` instead).
+With `$variables` you can reassign the value using either `=variable` or `variable =[value]` or more commonly the equivalent `variable =: value`.
+If you use e.g. `!identifier` multiple times within the same scope, then it does not overwrite the value, it creates an alternative to it, i.e. when you use `identifier` it may on backtracking try one of the later options, useful for logical programming.
 The difference between `!identifier` and `@identifier` is that the `@` form is considered final so any following definitions are not able to recursively refer to previous ones, hence normally you will have a chain of `!` bindings followed by a `@` one to complete the definition.

 Since Starpial is concatenative, all functions and operators are postfix, meaning there is no operator precedence to worry about.
 Parentheses therefore have a special purpose, which is to assert that everything within `()` has the effect of adding one item to the stack - this makes the code much easier to read.
 You can also use `::` instead of parentheses, which follows the same indentation rules as `:` does for `[]`.
 To assert multiple values adding to the stack you can simply separate them by commas as in `(1,2,3)` and a trailing comma is allowed but not necessary (these comma assertions are also usable within stacks but needs the trailing comma to be fully equivalent as in `{1,2,3,}`).
 A completely empty `()` does not do anything, `( ;)` asserts that zero items are added to the stack since the last comma and `( ;;)` does not assert anything for after the last comma.
 Finally there are special forms of the `..` operator described above, `..,` and `...` which are expressly permitted to add an unknown number of items to the stack, the `..,` allows you to carry on using `,` afterwards, and `...` is useful at the end just before `)`.